VedPanse/Jetson/docs/core/launching-apps.md

 ## Key Elements

 **Schedule**
-- time: Specifies the time to run the scripts (HH:MM format).
+- **time**: Specifies the time to run the scripts (HH:MM format).
-- days: Specifies the days of the week to run the scripts.
+- **days**: Specifies the days of the week to run the scripts.

 **Applications**
-- name: Name of the software.
+- **name**: Name of the software.
-- path: Path to the application’s executable file.
+- **path**: Path to the application’s executable file.
-- actions: A list of actions to perform within the application.
+- **actions**: A list of actions to perform within the application.
-- type: Type of action (e.g., click, input, upload).
+- **type**: Type of action (e.g., click, input, upload).
-- target: Target element for the action in the form of [x_pixels, y_pixels].
+- **target**: Target element for the action in the form of [x_pixels, y_pixels].
-- value (optional): Value to input, if applicable.
+- **value (optional)**: Value to input, if applicable.

 ****

-## Writing routine JSON files the short way
+## Writing Routine JSON Files the Short Way

 Writing JSON files the long way is optimal when writing simple automation scripts without dealing with complex components.
-But it could be tiresome when automating a large script.
+However, it can be tedious when automating a large script.
 Jetson provides a better way to write routine JSON files by using a special key called 'script'.
 This tag should contain the path to the script you want to execute after launching the application.
-The best part about using script is that you can run scripts in any programming language.
+The best part about using a script is that you can run scripts in any programming language.

-However, in order to use the special components we built in order to ease accessibility of target application components, you will have to use a Java file.
+However, to use the special components we built to ease accessibility of target application components, you will have to use a Java file.

-**Configuration:** example.routine.json
+**Configuration:** `example.routine.json`

-**Example Configuration**
+**Example Configuration:**
-We can shorten the example.routine.json by replacing its contents with:-
+We can shorten the example.routine.json by replacing its contents with:

 ```json
 {